flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ```

-## Searching for Package Vulnerabilities
+## Auditing Package Vulnerabilities

-In addition to validating that installed packages conform to specified versions, `fetter` can check if installed packages have known security vulnerabilities defined in the Open Source Vulnerability (OSV) database.
-When using the `fetter audit` command, details are provided for every vulnerability associated with the particular package and version.
+In addition to validation, `fetter` can audit packages for known security vulnerabilities defined in the Open Source Vulnerability (OSV) database.
+Using the `fetter audit` command, details are provided for every vulnerability associated with installed packages.

 ```shell
 $ fetter -e python3 audit